 Chicago Jewish Day School has been able to continue its growth due to the support of the Annual Campaign.
 The Annual Campaign fills the “gap” that is not covered by tuition.
 This allows any student to receive a Jewish education, faculty and staff to receive a competitive salary and so much more.

 There are many ways to give to CJDS.
 You can make a gift in honor or memory of a loved one, you can help grow our giving tree by supporting the specific area you feel passionately for, or you can give to the area of greatest need.
-For additional information, please contact Esther Solooki, Director of Annual Giving, at 773-271-2700.
+For additional information, please contact Naomi Shapiro, Director of Institutional Advancement, at 773-271-2700.

 Chicago Jewish Day School’s Giving Tree consists of unrestricted funds supporting faculty and students through the school's operating budget.
 Should designated contributions exceed a fund's budgeted limit within a fiscal year, the school directs the use of such funds to the Area of Greatest Need.